-Watershed Public Charter School (WPCS) will use innovative hands on curriculum in core subjects and link disciplines together into larger multidisciplinary projects.
+Watershed Public Charter School (WPCS) uses innovative hands-on curriculum in core subjects, and links disciplines together into larger multidisciplinary projects.

 What makes WPCS’ curriculum unique?

-What type of instruction will be available outside of core subjects?
+What type of instruction is available outside of core subjects?

 Will my child receive adequate instruction in core subjects?

 Yes, students at WPCS will learn all of the same grade level standards that they would learn at any public school.

 What type of classroom management does WPCS utilize?

 Classes are smaller than a traditional public school (approximately 22 students per class) which helps create a strong community of learners.
 WPCS uses the Responsive Classroom approach, which is a method of teaching that emphasizes social, emotional, and academic growth in a strong and safe school community.
 Developed by classroom teachers, the approach consists of practical strategies for helping students build academic and social-emotional competencies day in and day out.

 What tests will my child take at WPCS?